Variom/rogue/README.md

-A game made with turtle so there's nothing interesting to see here.
+A game made with pygame.